 Most people often conjure up images of pure, white diamonds when thinking of an engagement ring.
 While colorless diamonds are exceptionally valuable and elegant, color diamonds are even more sought after.
-What’s more, they fall into the fancy category, often even referred to as fancy color diamonds.
+Moreover, they fall into the fancy category, often even referred to as fancy color diamonds.
+Here’s everything that you need to know if you’re interested in buying a blue diamond ring.

 Color diamonds take first place because of their extreme rarity.
 In fact, they can only be found in diamond mines in South Africa, India, and Australia.
-What’s more, according to GIA (the Gemological Institute of America), among 10,000 diamonds, only one belongs in the fancy color category.
+Furthermore, according to GIA (the Gemological Institute of America), among 10,000 diamonds, only one belongs in the fancy color category.

 What Is a Blue Diamond?